mobidata-bw/x2gbfs/docs/mappings/free2move_gbfs_2.3_mapping.md

 ### free_bike_status.json

 Free vehicles are extracted from `/api/rental/externalapi/v1/vehicles/{location_alias}` endpoint.
+This endpoint also returns vehicles which are not available for rental (`freeForRental=false`), which will be skipped.

 Note: free2move imposes a rate limit of 1 request/min to this endpoint.
 For more frequent updates, only deltas since the last `globalVersion` should be requested (by adding the latest retrieved